This is the vegan double down… and it’s fancy AF! No dirty birds around here.

-Pre-make the nacho cheese or make it before you start to bread and fry the tofu steaks.
+Pre-make the nacho cheese, or make it before you start to bread and fry the tofu steaks.

 While the oil is heating up, combine the breading ingredients in a large bowl.

-In another bowl combine the flour and cornstarch dredge.
+In another bowl, combine the flour and cornstarch dredge.

 Take a tofu steak from the liquid dredge and place it in the flour.
 Toss to coat evenly, then go back into the liquid dredge and submerge and coat well with the mixture.

-Then transfer the tofu steak to the bread crumb mixture and toss with your hands to coat all sides of the tofu steak.
+Transfer the tofu steak to the bread crumb mixture and toss with your hands to coat all sides of the tofu steak.
 You can batter up all the tofu steaks before frying.

 Rinse and drain the navy beans from the liquid in the can.

 Transfer the bean mixture to a food processor but keep your pan over low heat for the kale.
-Then and add vegan butter (optional) to the beans and process until smooth.
+Then add vegan butter (optional) to the beans and process until smooth.
 You can also mash them by hand.

-To assemble, place some white bean mash on one of the tofu steaks, then add kale, and drizzle with nacho cheese.
+To assemble, place some white bean mash on one of the tofu steaks, then add kale and drizzle with nacho cheese.
 Place another tofu steak on top and garnish with pickles or pickled jalapeños if desired.
 Serve immediately!